Condoms and Comedy to the Rescue in Thailand

 Allan Rosenfield, dean of the Mailman School of Public Health at Columbia

-University, who has known Mechai since both worked in family planning in
+University, who has known Mechai since both worked in family planning in Thailand

-used worldwide.
+worldwide.
 He adds that Mechai was so successful at reducing resistance to

 condom use that condoms are now known throughout Thailand as the "mechai."

-Humor is everywhere in his popular Condoms & Cabbages establishments, along with
+Humor is everywhere in his popular Condoms & Cabbages establishments, along

-festive condom bouquets.
+with festive condom bouquets.
 "Sorry, we have no mints," a sign at the restaurant

 says.
 "Please take a condom."
 The gift shop offers "No Glove, No Love" coffee

-mugs and "In Rubber We Trust" key chains and T-shirts, the legend backed by a
+mugs and "In Rubber We Trust" key chains and T-shirts, the legend backed by

-that will be another focus of discussion at the AIDS conference.
+will be another focus of discussion at the AIDS conference.
 (Next door to

 the Bangkok restaurant is the organization's vasectomy center.
 Get your tubes